You’ve slaved day and night to get the work done for your client.

 Consultants can use business case studies to promote how they helped past clients scale their marketing efforts.

-It shows the benefit they’ll get from hiring an independent consultant.
+A business case study educates potential clients.
+It also shows the benefit they’ll get from hiring an independent consultant.

-As a result, case studies help convert potential clients to new projects.
+As a result, a business case study helps convert potential clients to new projects.

 Here are 2 uses for business case studies: